-And this is where I was before when I was going on about the cold and how Pete's just the best and even let me crawl up in his oversized Margaritaville chair so I could warm my toes beneath my body weight (perching is what "they" tell me I do) while he made us some hamburger helper by the light of his headlamp.
+And this is where I was before when I was going on about the cold and how he even let me crawl up in his oversized Margaritaville chair so I could warm my toes beneath my body weight (perching is what "they" tell me I do) while he made us some hamburger helper by the light of his headlamp.

 Allow me to interrupt here to share that we spoiled ourselves with food this go around.
 Normally we suffer, even when we're just car camping, with minimal backpacking-esque food.
 I told him we need to stop doing this because there's a certain joy in eating anything you'd cook at home in the kitchen out in the middle of an open valley where the city lights are distant enough to see more stars than you ever remembered there being.
 Even if you're just using the Coleman propane grill instead of earning the smoky campfire flavors, it's just better.
 (Or was it just the grass-fed beef?
 Nah.)